Adrenergic blocking agent

-Adrenergic blocking agents are a class of drugs that exhibit its pharmacological action through inhibiting the action of the sympathetic nervous system in the body.
-The sympathetic nervous system(SNS) is an autonomic nervous system that we cannot control by will.
-It triggers a series of responses after the body releases chemicals named noradrenaline and epinephrine.
-These chemicals will act on adrenergic receptors, with subtypes Alpha-1, Alpha-2, Beta-1, Beta-2, Beta-3, which ultimately allow the body to trigger a "fight-or-flight" response to handle external stress.
+Adrenergic blocking agents are a class of drugs that exhibit its pharmacological action through inhibiting the action of the sympathetic nervous system (SNS) in the body.
+The sympathetic nervous system is an autonomic nervous system that we cannot control by will.
+It triggers a series of responses after the body releases chemicals named noradrenaline (norepinephrine) and adrenaline (epinephrine).
+These chemicals will act on adrenergic receptors, with subtypes alpha-1, alpha-2, beta-1, beta-2, and beta-3, which ultimately allow the body to trigger a fight-or-flight response to handle external stress.
 These responses include vessel constriction in general vessels whereas there is vasodilation in vessels that supply skeletal muscles or in coronary vessels.
-Additionally, the heart rate and contractile force increase when SNS is activated, which may be harmful to cardiac function as it increases metabolic demand.
+Additionally, heart rate and contractile force increases when the SNS is activated, which may be harmful to cardiac function as it increases metabolic demand.

-Adrenergic blocking agents treat certain diseases through blocking the adrenergic receptor, preventing it from being activated by noradrenaline and epinephrine.
-As a result, it stops the body from producing the "fight-or-flight" responses.
+Adrenergic blocking agents treat certain diseases through blocking the adrenergic receptor, preventing it from being activated by noradrenaline and adrenaline.
+As a result, it stops the body from producing the fight-or-flight response.

-Medical Uses
+Medical uses

-There are drugs that are approved by the Food and Drug Administration (FDA), whereas there are some off-label uses as well.
+There are drugs that are approved by the US Food and Drug Administration (FDA), whereas there are some off-label uses as well.

-Alpha 1 blocker
+Alpha-1 blocker

 The alpha blockers mostly act in our smooth muscles, especially the ones that control the size of vessels.
 Thus, alpha1 blockers can dilate blood vessels and decrease the blood pressure.
 Depending on its site of action, it can be used to treat different diseases.
 They can be used to treat signs and symptoms of benign prostatic hyperplasia, hypertension (but not as first line agent), pheochromocytoma, extravasation management and reversal of local anesthesia.

 There are some off- label use as well, such as chronic prostatitis and lower urinary tract symptoms in males, ureteral calculus expulsion, ureteral stent-related urinary symptoms.
-It can be used in post-traumatic stress disorder, Raynaud phenomenon, hypertensive crisis, Extravasation of sympathomimetic vasopressors, problem with urine related to neurogenic bladder, functional outlet obstruction and partial prostate obstruction.
+It can be used in post-traumatic stress disorder, Raynaud phenomenon, hypertensive crisis, extravasation of sympathomimetic vasopressors, problem with urine related to neurogenic bladder, functional outlet obstruction and partial prostate obstruction.

-Alpha 2 blocker
+Alpha-2 blocker

-Alpha2 blocker reduces the transmission of neurotransmitters circulating around the body, which contributes to contraction of smooth muscle.
+Alpha-2 blockers reduce the transmission of neurotransmitters circulating around the body, which contributes to contraction of smooth muscle.
 Instead of treating diseases, they are used as antidotes for reversing overdose of alpha-2 agonist, reducing the toxic effect of the agonist.
 Only limited indications are present for this drug.
 More research is in progress to investigate the possible use of alpha2 blockers.

-Beta 1 blocker
+Beta-1 blocker

-Since beta 1 receptor are mainly located in the heart, most beta 1 blockers take abnormalities associated with the heart as the target.
-It treats medical conditions like hypertension, arrhythmias, heart failure, chest pain, myocardial infarction.
+Since beta-1 receptors are mainly located in the heart, most beta-1 blockers take abnormalities associated with the heart as the target.
+It treats medical conditions like hypertension, arrhythmias, heart failure, chest pain, and myocardial infarction.
 It treats other symptoms unrelated to heart like migraines and anxiety.

-Beta 2 blocker
+Beta-2 blocker

-Beta2 blockers promote vasodilation in some tissues as mentioned above(arterioles in skeletal muscles or ciliary muscle in the eye etc.).
+Beta-2 blockers promote vasodilation in some tissues as mentioned above (arterioles in skeletal muscles or ciliary muscle in the eye etc.).
 Currently, there is no beta-2 blocker with FDA approval.
-Butoxamine, an example of beta 2 blocker, has no clinical use but is used in research.
+Butoxamine, an example of beta-2 blocker, has no clinical use but is used in research.